CA Agile Central Portfolio Manager Quick Start Guide

 If you need assistance in setting up CA Agile Central Portfolio Manager, consider investing in CA Agile Central onsite services.

 Plan for portfolio management

 Before you do any portfolio management in CA Agile Central, there are some important concepts to discuss with your organization.
 Understanding how your organization models your portfolio and identifying the terms you use to talk about it are essential for producing your portfolio in CA Agile Central.

 What agile portfolio management needs from upper levels of the organization is leadership.
 The first change necessary to transition the organization culturally is to move away from command-and-control management and allow teams to self-organize.
 See this blog for more information.

-For example, internally at Rally, large mother strategies are presented to the organization each year.
+For example, internally at CA Agile Central, large mother strategies are presented to the organization each year.
 Desired outcomes for the business are planned and shared company-wide.
 The departments and teams analyze what portfolios of initiatives and projects can be proposed to achieve our goals.
 Teams trust that leadership around strategy will be provided, while the upper levels of the organization trust that teams will provide execution.